antonindanalet/home_office_in_microcensus/README.md

 ### Run the code

-Please copy the files haushalte.csv and zielpersonen.csv of the Mobility and Transport Microcensus 2015 that you receive from the Federal Statistical Office in the folders data/input/mtmc/2015/.
+Please copy the files haushalte.csv and zielpersonen.csv of the Mobility and Transport Microcensus 2015 that you receive from the Federal Statistical Office in the folders <a href="https://github.com/antonindanalet/home_office_in_microcensus/tree/master/data/input/mtmc/2015">data/input/mtmc/2015/</a>.
 Then run run_home_office_in_microcensus.py.

 DO NOT commit or share in any way the CSV files haushalte.csv and zielpersonen.csv!
 These are personal data.